Bench Press & the Biggest Mistake You’re Making

 At Testify, we offer small group training, private coaching (in-person or remotely via Zoom), online coaching, and form checks.
 Interested in getting stronger, looking better, and having more energy?

-Is your focal point - or lack thereof - destroying your bench press?
-In this video - our first in a series of Saturday Shorts on fixing the bench - Starting Strength Coach Phil Meggers quickly discusses and demonstrates how to solve this problem.
+Forgetting to use your legs when you bench or just not sure how?
+In this video - our 4th in a series of Saturday Shorts on fixing the bench - Starting Strength Coach Phil Meggers quickly discusses and demonstrates how to drive with your legs when benching.

 Whenever you want even more Testify in your life, here are some free resources: